-Simple 6V to 12V boost converter circuit using BD679 transistors
+Simple 6V to 12V boost converter circuit using transistors

-In this post, I am going to show you the 6v to 12v boost converter circuit.
-Imagine you have a 6V battery.
-But you need to use 12V of load like LEDs.
-How do?
-See in your store, has only a transistor and simple parts without IC.
+Today we are going to build a 6V to 12V boost converter circuit.
+Imagine you have a 6V battery, but you need to use it for a 12V load, like LEDs.
+Looking into your storage, there are only a transistor and simple parts with no IC.
+What can you do?

 How it works

-Simple 6V to 12V boost converter circuit using BD679 transistors
+Simple 6V to 12V boost converter circuit using transistors

-This circuit includes Q1, Q2, R1, R2, R3, R4, R5, D1, C1, and C2.
-They are the astable multivibrator mode.
-And the output is a Square Wave in many frequencies of the positive pulse signal.
+The first part of this circuit includes Q1, Q2, R1, R2, R3, R4, R5, D1, C1, and C2.
+Combined into an astable multivibrator that outputs a square waveform, that is, a positive pulse signal at high frequencies.

 Read also: Transistor circuit works